circinusX1/circinus/README.md

 ```

 # Wow!
-### Or call directin to wiringpi.so library using arduino style if you donr want rembix management features
+### Or call directin to wiringpi.so library using arduino style.

 ```cpp
 ::using(eSOLIB); // load what we use only